bloxberg-org/peer-review-app/README.md

 ```
 Choose ReviewStorage.
 Note the address of the contract that is output.

 Then fund as described above.
-With the contract deployed in bloxberg, you can now also disable Metamask and use Fortmatic as your wallet.
+With the contract deployed in bloxberg, you can now also disable Metamask and use Magic as your wallet.

 *TODO*:
 - Add GSN Contract deployment